The Job Placement Center provides employment resources for employers, students and alumni.

 WHAT TO BRING

-- 25 clean copies of your resume on quality bond paper to hand out.
-However, don't be alarmed if some recruiters refer you to their website to apply online.
+- 25 clean copies of your resume on quality paper to hand out.
+Don't be alarmed if some recruiters refer you to their website to apply online.

 - A portfolio/briefcase to hold the resumes, a legal pad, and a quality pen to write down contacts and notes from each encounter.